- December 20, 2017

 - Posted by: Phillip W. Duff

-- Category: Agencies, Business plans, Economics, International, Jamaica, Latest Post, Nearshore call Centers, Opinions, Technology
+- Categories: Agencies, Business plans, Economics, International, Jamaica, Latest Post, Nearshore call Centers, Opinions, Technology

 What do all these companies have in common?
 They all have call centers in Jamaica.
 Why?
 The ROI is why.